sveltejs/gl/README.md

 This is not even *close* to production-ready.
 It's missing many essential features, and isn't optimised.
 The API is certain to change in substantial ways.
 You have been warned.

-If you're phased by that sort of thing, and would like to help figure out how to make this all work, contributions are very welcome.
+If you're not fazed by that sort of thing, and would like to help figure out how to make this all work, contributions are very welcome.

 ## Why are you doing this?